Is Your Alarm Installation Business NBN Ready?

 By February 2015, the NBN was available in around three quarters of a million premises across the country and was rolled out at twice the rate of the previous 12-month period.
 Similar increases in the pace of the rollout are expected this year and next.
 2014 also saw the beginning of copper line disconnection and disruption to existing telephone and ADSL services prompting concern from some businesses.
 For example, as the NBN roll out continues and more disconnections take place, around one million back-to-base monitored alarms will require an upgrade to operate in an NBN world.

 Despite the widespread publicity, there is a surprising lack of awareness and plenty of confusion within households and businesses about the NBN cutover.
+Go on a date with a woman in USA, find this date here.
 According to research by service provider iiNet, around 2 thirds of Australians think switching from copper to NBN is optional, while 62 per cent believe their copper landline will remain connected even if they don’t switch to the NBN.

 Tom Sykes, Hills Ltd